alichtman/deadbolt/README.md

 `deadbolt` simplifies encrypting and decrypting files.
 All you need is a password.

-Select a file (or folder) to encrypt, enter a password, and … that’s it.
+Select a file (or folder) to encrypt, enter a password, and … that's it.
 Decryption is just as easy.

 You can download `deadbolt` for **macOS**, **Windows**, or **Linux**.
 Any encrypted file can be shared across these platforms.